tjaeggi/btw2201_databases/docs/le12/ApacheCassandraTutorial.md

 For example, when you insert a null value, a tombstone is created for the given cell.
 And as mentioned for delete requests, different types of tombstones are stored.

-By default, after 10 days, data that is marked by a tombstone is freed with a compaction execution.
+By default, after 10 days, data that is marked by a tombstone is freed with a *compaction execution*.
 This time can be configured and reduced using the `gc_grace_seconds` option in the Cassandra configuration.

 !!! info "When is a compaction executed?"

     When the operation is executed depends mainly on the selected strategy.
 In general, a compaction execution takes SSTables and creates new SSTables out of it.
     The most common executions are:

     * When conditions for a compaction are true, that triggers compaction execution when data is inserted
-    * A manually executed major compaction using the nodetool
+    * A manually executed major compaction using the `nodetool`

-Sometimes, tombstones not deleted for the following reasons:
+Sometimes, tombstones are not deleted for the following reasons:

 * **Null values mark** values to be deleted and are stored as tombstones.
 This can be avoided by either replacing null with a static value, or not setting the value at all if the value is null
 * **Empty lists and sets** are similar to null for Cassandra and create a tombstone, so don’t insert them if they’re empty.
 Take care to avoid null pointer exceptions when storing and retrieving data in your application